Kun73/kunhuang.github.io/_pages/about.md

 Recent News
 ===
 + Aug.
-2023: I passed the thesis proposal and became the Phd candidate!
+2023: I passed the thesis proposal and became a PhD candidate!